Look, compiling a list of the 25 best players in any position is really difficult.

 A regular in the Spanish national team, Unai Simon is deserving of his place in the top 25 - even if that error at the Euros might follow him around for a while.

-An indispensable piece in Bilbao's effective footballing machine is Unai Simon who has stepped seamlessly into Kepa's jersey since he left for Chelsea.
+An indispensable piece in Athletic's effective footballing machine is Unai Simon who has stepped seamlessly into Kepa's jersey since he left for Chelsea.

 What a rise it's been for Emi Martinez.